stackbit-projects/adorable-iron-87792/src/pages/posts/2020/2020-09-30-weaponising-psychological-safety.md

-**This is not a bad thing!** Early on with any awareness/adoption you will appeal to a small number.
+**A rise in interest is not a bad thing!** Early on with any awareness/adoption you will appeal to a small number.
 Agile appealed to a set of stalwarts around software engineering and improving practices in an attempt to move away from what had come before (Waterfall etc.).
 Over time, popularity builds, and we start to see the topic brought into more and more conversations.
 We see the rise of frameworks, we see people selling services, we see adoption and normalisation of the terms within it.
 At this point, the topic will take on a life of its’ own.
 Large consultancies will help you get _there_, software tools will help you measure it and _deliver_ _it_, books and training courses will help you _learn it_.
 It becomes a self fuelling industry.

 The growth of Agile and DevOps over the past 10 years following that trend of popularisation into monetisation is very real, and has turned both Agile and DevOps into multi-million pound industries.